Chancery Amendment Act 1858: Background

 During the 19th century the higher courts were divided into two main types—courts of Common Law, such as the Court of Common Pleas, and Courts of Equity such as the Court of Chancery; this reflected the two English court systems which had existed since the Middle Ages.
 Rules on court jurisdiction meant that common law courts could not grant orders of specific performance or injunctions, only damages, and courts of equity could only grant injunctions and orders of specific performance, not damages.
 This meant that a winning party in a chancery case who sought to claim damages was forced to open a second claim in a common law court, filling the courts with unnecessary cases and causing additional expense for the parties.
 The same was true of winners of common law cases who sought specific performance or injunctions.
-The common law courts were authorised to issue injunctions and orders of specific performance by the Common Law Procedure Act 1854, but nothing in the Act mentioned the Chancery courts.
+The common law courts were authorised to issue injunctions and orders of specific performance by the Common Law Procedure Act 1854 (17 & 18 Vict. c.
+125), but nothing in the act mentioned the Chancery courts.

 A Royal Commission "appointed to inquire into the Process, Practice and System of Pleading in the Court of Chancery" had been created in 1850 to investigate possible reforms to the Courts of Chancery, and they recommended (among other things) that the chancery courts be given the power to order damages and use a jury.

-The Act to implement the Commission's recommendations was introduced in 1857 as "Chancery amendment.
+The act to implement the Commission's recommendations was introduced in 1857 as "Chancery amendment.
 A bill to amend the course of procedure in the High Court of Chancery, the Court of Chancery in Ireland, and the Court of Chancery of the county palatine of Lancaster", and after passing through several committees was introduced to the House of Commons on 14 May 1858.
-The Act was piloted through Parliament by Sir Hugh Cairns (later Lord Cairns), the Solicitor General for England and Wales, and for this reason is commonly known as Lord Cairns' Act.
+The act was piloted through Parliament by Sir Hugh Cairns (later Lord Cairns), the Solicitor General for England and Wales, and for this reason is commonly known as Lord Cairns' Act.
 It was passed by Parliament and came into force on 1 November 1858.

-Provisions of the Act
+Provisions

-The Act is relatively small, containing only 12 sections, including several sections on procedures.
+The act is relatively small, containing only 12 sections, including several sections on procedures.